erikp9000/cpm-ndos/README.md

   - Directory names longer than 9 characters are truncated by ndos-srv so the full name is not viewable from NDOS though CD can still move into long- named directories.

+  - The built-in SAVE command is broken when NDOS is loaded because breaking-out of DDT requires a Warm boot (^C) and this loads CCP.COM into the TPA overwriting anything that was being patched in DDT.
+The work-around is to unload NDOS and patch files on a physical drive.